 All of our printed Botswana flags are produced by a process called Dye Sublimation.
 The system drenches each fibre of the fabric, resulting in a flag with wonderful precise colour, and vitally the design appears perfectly on each side.
 This is known as ‘printed through to reverse’ and is an important consideration when choosing your flag as both sides will be seen when flying.
-All our flags have Free Delivery included.

 On 31st of March 1885, the United Kingdom of Great Britain and Ireland established the Bechuanaland Protectorate when Boer freebooters threatened the people of Botswana.
 Rather than have a specific colonial flag the Union Jack of Great Britain and Ireland was flown.

 The Protectorate lasted until 1966 when Botswana became the independent country of the Republic of Botswana and gained its own flag.
 The flag is a blue field with horizontal black stripe with a white border.
 This design was specifically chosen to contrast with the flag of South African flag as the country was under apartheid and symbolises harmony and peace between black and European people.

 The Coat of Arms of Botswana were adopted in 1966 and features a shield with three cogwheels representing industry at the top, three waves representing water in the centre and a red bulls head representing cattle herding.

 At the sides of the shield are zebras; the right-hand zebra holds sorghum and the left hand zebra holds ivory.
 Underneath is the motto PULA that means ‘rain.’